vollyimnetz/crop-thumbnails/readme.txt

 == Changelog ==
 = 1.2.5 =
 * fix a bug that may occure on utf8-filenames
+* update vue.js and the other libraries to current version
 * refactoring vue-code and build

 = 1.2.4 =